Kabirsoor1/Kabir_SQL_Projects/README.md

-This Repository holds all the projects that I have completed so far on SQL
+This repository showcases all the SQL projects I’ve completed so far using the MySQL database.
+For some projects, I’ve included a set of questions followed by detailed answers; for others, I’ve dived directly into the analysis, with some explanatory comments throughout.